Paul Robinson (footballer, born December 1978): Coaching career

 After 175 first-team appearances at Birmingham City, he retired as a player in 2018 but remained with the club as assistant senior professional development coach working with the U23 team, and in June 2019 was appointed lead professional development coach, a post that included responsibility for the under-18s.
 He left the club in August 2020.

 On 1 July 2021, he was appointed as first-team coach at Millwall working alongside Gary Rowett, one of his former managers at Birmingham.
 After leaving Millwall in November 2023, In March 2024, Robinson was named first-team technical coach of Birmingham City to assist Rowett, newly appointed as interim manager until the end of the season.

 In October 2024, Robinson returned to former club Watford as assistant coach.
 In January 2025, his role changed to see him work on the opposition analysis team.

+In February 2026, Robinson joined the first-team coaching staff of National League North club Oxford City.